12 Most Dangerous Places in the World

 The radical disparity in wealth and class may explain some of the risk of scams and theft in this country.
 But according to John Gobbels, vice president and chief operating officer for Medjet (an international emergency service), it’s medical safety that actually makes India so dangerous.
 He explains that the U.S. State Department gives the country Level 2 travel advisory status.
 (Level 1 means you should exercise normal precautions; Level 4 is “do not go.”)
 India gets the “exercise increased caution” status mostly due to air pollution, typhoid, and food and waterborne infections.
 It also hosts the rare but life-threatening Nipah virus.
 If the Taj Mahal is a must-see for you, Gobbels recommends a visit with your physician before you go.
 In addition to getting vaccinated, you may want to take antimalarial medications and consider travel insurance.
 Check out these vaccination recommendations before you travel.

 Considering this destination is a prime hot spot for honeymooners, it might be surprising to see the Big Island of Hawaii as a dangerous place to visit.
 The eruption of a volcano has put Kilauea in a state of emergency, with toxic gas, fissures, lava flows, and earthquakes all a risk.
 You’ll likely see special airline deals crop up, but think twice before making this flight.
+Even if you find yourself at a dangerous destination, these funny travel cartoons will provide some levity!

 This beach resort town on Mexico’s Pacific coast isn’t exactly the white-sand party destination it once was.
 With a Level 4 travel advisory, Gobbels explains, it’s in the same category as places like Iran, Syria, and North Korea.
 Why so dangerous?
 It’s deemed as the murder capital of the country, with dozens of gangs operating in the open.
 Plenty of Mexico is still safe, though—here are the popular Mexico destinations where you can have a wonderful vacation.